Gary and Jane LangtonMain CoursePoultryProvencal RecipesTaste

 A Recipe Variation for Deconstructed Chicken Pot Pie

-Chicken Pot Pie is the perfect recipe for using all the wonderful fall and winter vegetables that are in our markets at the moment.
-Moreover it’s really easy to make, has a great flavor and is the perfect way to use up left-over chicken.
+Chicken Pot Pie is the perfect recipe for using all the delicious fall and winter vegetables in our markets.
+It’s really easy to make, has a great flavour, and is the perfect way to use leftover chicken.

 Chicken Pot Pie